RYAN ZERNACH

 Development Challenges & Solutions

+The core challenge was building an assistant that felt genuinely useful instead of generic.
+Members wanted personalized recommendations, not broad wine advice, which meant combining structured collection state with unstructured tasting language and returning grounded responses mapped to real actions.
 Shipping CellarChat required solving several production constraints that were easy to miss in demos.
 Early model context windows were much smaller than they are now, so retrieval and orchestration quality had to carry real load.
-We also needed a way to prove quality movement to product and executive stakeholders as the system changed week to week.
+I also needed a way to prove quality movement to product and executive stakeholders as the system changed week to week.
+I built the evaluations dashboard specifically so that proof was visible, repeatable, and tied to release decisions.

 • Context window limits: at the time, the practical ceiling was around 150k tokens, so I used embeddings and retrieval strategies to compress and prioritize relevant context instead of trying to pass everything directly.
 This reduced token cost and fit critical context into a single request window.

-• Evaluation discipline for investment decisions: leadership wanted to know whether weekly system changes were improving or regressing behavior, so I implemented CI/CD-connected evals and observability to compare versions and make go or no-go release calls with evidence.
+• Evaluation discipline for investment decisions: leadership wanted to know whether weekly system changes were improving or regressing behavior, so I implemented CI/CD-connected evals, wired them into a React Native quality-ops dashboard I owned end to end, and used those trend lines to make go or no-go release calls with evidence instead of anecdote.

 • Deterministic math for agentic workflows: for questions like bottle counts and inventory arithmetic, I extended tool-calling paths with math-capable tools so the agent could compute reliably instead of depending on non-deterministic LLM-only calculations.

-• Mendocino ambiguity edge cases handling: "Mendocino" can mean region, subregion, or appellation depending on user intent.
-I generated thousands of synthetic conversation examples that taught disambiguation behavior, then fine-tuned with Azure AI Foundry LoRA on an OpenAI model to improve how the assistant asked clarifying questions instead of assuming.
+• "Mendocino" can mean region, subregion, or appellation depending on user intent, which was causing errors in retrieving accurate wines.
+Therefore, I generated thousands of synthetic conversation examples that taught disambiguation behavior, then fine-tuned with Azure AI Foundry LoRA on an OpenAI model to improve how the assistant asked clarifying questions instead of assuming.

-I built a structured evaluation system so we could answer a core leadership question every week: are our AI changes improving the product or regressing it?
+I owned evaluations and observability end to end: the golden-set methodology, the CI/CD eval pipeline, and the React Native dashboard product teams used every week.
+The goal was to answer one leadership question with data, not opinion: were the AI changes I shipped improving the product or regressing it?
 I designed a golden set made of both canonical user prompts and golden set users so each run tested the model against realistic cellar profiles, not synthetic averages.
-I then split golden questions into quantitative and qualitative tracks and graphed both over time in an internal dashboard to make trend lines, inflection points, and regressions visible before broad rollout.
+I split golden questions into quantitative and qualitative tracks, piped results into a dashboard I designed and built, and made trend lines, inflection points, and regressions visible before broad rollout.

 • Golden set design: I curated stable, high-value prompts and paired them with representative user accounts covering different cellar sizes, data quality patterns, and usage behaviors.